-This library is divided into three interconnected parts:
+This library is divided into several interconnected parts:

 Provides a reasonably comprehensive set of statistical distributions, upon which higher level statistical tests can be built.

 Provides a small number of high quality special functions, initially these were concentrated on functions used in statistical applications along with those in the Technical Report on C++ Library Extensions.